The fine print

 Entrants warrant that their submission is their own original work; that they are the sole author and owner of copyright in the entry; that the material has not been previously licensed for exclusive use in any form in any territory; that the material does not infringe any existing copyright or licence or any other third-party rights; that the material does not contain any material in breach of official secrets, confidentiality obligations or any other laws; and that all statements in the entry purporting to be facts are true.

 In all matters relating to conditions of entry, the decision of the organisers is final.

 Any submission received that does not meet the above requirements will be purged without being read.

-A committee of Wheeler Centre staff will conduct the eligibility assessment, then a first-round manuscript assessment.
-Shortlisted manuscripts will be judged by a panel of judges.
+Wheeler Centre staff will conduct the eligibility assessment.
+A committee of external readers will conduct a first-round assessment of entries.
+Longlisted entries will be judged by a panel of judges.
 The selection panel’s decision is final.